-Associated research partners
+Associated research institutes

 Fraunhofer Institute for Applied Optics and Precision Engineering (IOF)